prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

   </hidden>
 </div>

 Due to a quirk with the way components in Markdown are parsed, all of the props are passed with lowercase keys and string values.
-Because `ImageZoom` expects props `image` and `zoomImage` to be objects, it was necessary to write a simple convenience wrapper to pass in the values as it expects them (code <a href="#" target="_blank">here</a>).
+Because `ImageZoom` expects props `image` and `zoomImage` to be objects, it was necessary to write a simple convenience wrapper to pass in the values as it expects them (code <a href="https://github.com/prichey/prestonrichey.com/blob/master/src/components/ZoomImage.js" target="_blank">here</a>).

 Then, you simply include it in Markdown like so: